triptu/AutoSongDownload/README.md

 ##### Note:- Optionally if you don't want the song to autoplay, you can append the song name with '/'.

-###### eg. "song /count on me/"  will download this song without giving options but will not play it.
+###### eg. "song /count on me/"  will download this song without giving options and will not play it automatically after download.
-###### eg. "song count on me1"   will download both video and audio of song to their respective folders.
+###### eg. "song count on me1"   will show you top search results and download both video and audio of your choice to their respective      folders.
 ###### eg. "song shape of you/0" will download only video and not autoplay it after download.

 I have made this on windows and python 2.7.
 It may require some tweaks to get it working on other OS.